scriptnull/waymond/README.md

 Propose a new connector [here](https://github.com/scriptnull/waymond/issues/new).

-### Event Bus

-All the components `triggers`, `scalers`, and `connectors` are internally connected via a simple event bus (don't be scared it is just a Go channel and some helper functions :smile:).
-This event-based architecture will help any of the above mentioned components to capture and act on events in a seamless way.

 ## Install

 Download the binary for your OS and architecture from the [latest release](https://github.com/scriptnull/waymond/releases).
 Extract the compressed package and move it an executable PATH.